michelgds/Hello-word/README.md

 # Hello-word
-A introductory sample to GitHub
+A introductory sample to GitHub.

+This is a change made for tests.